Polynomial-Time Algorithms for Counting and Sampling Markov Equivalent DAGs with Applications: Some Applications of Our Methods

 For example, in the $\cI$-essential graph $G_4$ in Fig.~\ref{fig:intessgraphs} representing the $\cI$-MEC determined by the intervention result $3 \rightarrow 1 \leftarrow 2$, the undirected component is the triangle \tikz[baseline={(0,-0.12)}]{ \node (2) at (0,0) {$2$}; \node (3) at (0.8,0) {$3$}; \node (4) at (1.6,0) {$4$}; \graph[use existing nodes, edges = {edge}] { 2 -- 3 -- 4 --[bend right] 2; }}.
-The $\cI$-MEC consists all DAGs which can be obtained from $G$ by acyclic moral orientations of the triangle.
-This means that for interventional essential graph $G$, the number of DAGs in the corresponding equivalence class $[D]_{\cI}$ is
+The $\cI$-MEC consists of all six DAGs which can be obtained from $G$ by acyclic moral orientations of this triangle.
+In general, this statement implies that for interventional essential graph $G$, the number of DAGs in the corresponding equivalence class $[D]_{\cI}$ is

 and, thus, this can be efficiently computed with the Clique-Picking algorithm.
 This leads to the following, main theorem of this section, which can be proved in the same manner as Theorem~\ref{thm:main} and~\ref{thm:main:sampling}.